koajs/csrf/README.md

 ### Middleware

-You can use this module as a koa middleware, it is similar to `connect-csrf`. in most situation, you only need:
+koa-csrf also provide a koa middleware, it is similar to `connect-csrf`. in most situation, you only need:

 ```js